sushree-priyadarsini/project-1/README.md

 # project-1
-this is my first repository
+this is my first Git repository
+Author-Sushree Priyadarsini